pfrazee/json-lz/README.md

 }
 ```

-If a string value is given in `@schema`, it will expand to an object with the default values.
+If a string value is given in `schema`, it will expand to an object with the default values.
 For instance, the string 'foo-vocab' will expand to the following object:

 ```js
 {